-When considering the best razor for men, there is no one right answer.
+When considering what the best razor is, there is no one right answer.
 The answer is dependent upon your personal preferences or facial hair style.
 This website will help to guide you through the various choices.
 As mentioned, there are 4 main types of razors: straight, safety, cartridge and electric.
 So – which one is better for what?

 The Straight Razor

 Straight razors are more commonly known as cut-throat razors because of their long, curved blade.
 They are considered old fashioned having reached the pinnacle of their use in the 20th century.
 Straight razor blades are constructed from stainless-steel, carbon-steel or ivory (today, the use of ivory has been discontinued, but they are still produced using fossil ivory) and the blade is able to fold back into the handle.
 Despite being old fashioned, they are still produced.
 DOVO and Thiers Issard are two of the best known manufacturers in Europe.

 There are various reasons why men all around the world still choose to use straight razors over their modern counter-parts.
 These reasons range from the nostalgia of using a traditional blade to the desire not to waste disposable blades (as a straight razor can last for decades).
 Many people feel that using a straight razor still offers a superior shave due to the large blade and the potential for greater control over this blade.
 This provides less irritation and enables them to handle much tougher shaving scenarios than traditional blades can (such as longer facial hair).
 Straight razors also require rinsing less often (as the blade acts as a scoop) and are much easier to clean.

 The main disadvantage of using a straight razor is the skill and time required to shave.
 Shaving properly using this tool requires a practiced hand to avoid injury and achieve the best shave possible.
 These blades also require more care and attention than their modern counter-parts and require a larger up-front initial investment, despite the fact that they are more cost effective long-term.